big-data-lab-umbc/aws-automation/README.md

     - [Web based approach to run the example on multi-GPUs with docker](./gpu-example/Web_based_multi_GPUs_example_with_docker.md)
   - SageMaker-based: Ocean Eddy Application.
     - [SageMaker based approach to run the example](./gpu-example/OceanEddy/SageMaker_based_example_with_script.md)
-- Lambda Function based Executions: AWS Lambda Function allows execution without explicitly requiring resources like EC2.
+- Lambda Function based Executions: AWS Lambda Function and API Gateway Services provide another way to do data analytics.
   - [Lambda Function based approach to do machine learning based cloud property retrieval](./lambda-example/cloud_property_retrieval_aws/ReadMe.md)

 The following is an overall instruction for all our implementations.
 For detailed instructions of CPU executions and GPU exectutions, please go to folders [*cpu-example*](./cpu-example) and [*gpu-example*](./gpu-example).